Overview

 Delimiter

 Defines the character used to separate values in the file.
-For example, use
+Default is comma (

 Specifies the text encoding used in the file to ensure special characters are read properly.
 Default encoding format is UTF-8.